Last updated on December 29th, 2022 at 08:01 am

 Industry analysts say the revived Nokia 3310 has the makings of one of the hit devices of 2017, appealing to older Nokia fans in developed markets looking for an antidote to smartphone overload, while also appealing to younger crowds in emerging markets.

-The new Nokia 3310 has bigger screens with 22 hours talk time and up to one month of standby time potentially heighten the phone’s appeal as a backup for smartphone users.
+The new Nokia 3310 has bigger screens with 22 hours talk time and up to one month of standby time potentially heightening the phone’s appeal as a backup for smartphone users.

 Analysts hailed the 3310 launch as a smart retro gambit, but one which could overshadow the Finnish company’s re-entry into the global smartphone market.